How odd I can have all this inside me, and to you it’s just words.

-But this is really the most direct that the chapter gets in terms of the details of the situation.
-The bulk of the chapter is devoted to Lane Dean's thoughts and struggles.
+This is the most direct that the chapter gets in terms of the details of the situation.
+The bulk of the chapter is focused on Lane Dean's thoughts and struggles.

 What I loved about this chapter, and in general what makes Wallace such a great writer, is how he immerses you into a complex situation in a way that reveals the nuances and details in such vivid and emotional language.
-The way he describes the internal conflicts of Lane Dean invites you to feel the emotional weight of the potential actions and decisions that he considers.
-It is very moving writing; I feel I learned something after reading it.
+The way he describes the internal conflicts of Lane Dean allows you to really feel the emotional weight of the decisions and actions that he considers.
+It's very moving writing.

-The crux of the issue is the fact that both of them, Lane Dean Jr. and his girlfriend Sheri Fisher, are Christians, and they are also only high-school seniors.
-What we learn from context is that they have both known about the pregnancy for some time, and that they had reached a previous consensus for Sheri to receive an abortion, which is scheduled for later that day.
-However, Sheri showed up at his home early that morning because she wanted to talk, and this talk is the scene which is presented to the reader.
+The crux of the issue is the fact that both of them, Lane Dean Jr. and his girlfriend Sheri Fisher, are Christians.
+They are only high-school seniors as well.
+What we learn from context is they have both known about the pregnancy for some time, and they had reached a previous agreement for Sheri to get an abortion; which is scheduled for later that day.
+Sheri showed up at Lane's home early that morning because she wanted to talk, and this is the scene which is presented to the reader.

-Lane Dean's struggle stems from the incongruity between his desires and his moral beliefs.
-The first conflict is with his faith, of which Wallace does not treat as some simple character trait or stereotype.
-Wallace's paints Lane Dean's relationship with his religion in a more realistic way I felt, his faith is a dynamic part of him, and it is clear that this moment will affect his future stance towards his religion just as its currently affecting his decision.
-He feels he finally understands the reason why the act that caused the pregnancy is a sin (out of wedlock).
-He says:
+Lane's struggle stems from the incongruity between his desires and his moral beliefs.
+The first conflict is with his faith, which Wallace does not treat as some simple character trait or stereotype.
+Wallace's paints Lane's relationship with his religion in a more realistic way—his faith is a dynamic part of him, and it's clear that this moment will affect his future stance towards religion in a very fundamental way.
+Lane feels he finally understands the reason why the act that caused the pregnancy is a sin (out of wedlock):

 He so fervently wished it never happened.
 He felt like he knew now why it was a true sin and not just a leftover rule from past society.
 He felt like he had been brought low by it and humbled and now did understand and believe that the rules were there for a reason.
 That the rules were concerned with him personally, as an individual.
 He’d promised God he had learned his lesson.
 But what if that, too, was a hollow promise, from a hypocrite who repented only after, who promised submission but really only wanted a reprieve?
 He might not even know his own heart or be able to read and know himself.
 He kept thinking also of 1 Timothy 6 and the hypocrite therein who disputeth over words.
 He felt a terrible inner resistance but could not feel what it was it so resisted.
 This was the truth.